dnielpy/CodePractice/Java/02 - Design Patterns/02 - Vehicle Management System/README.md

 ### Functionalities

 1. **Create New Vehicles**:
-   - Users should be able to create new vehicles (cars, motorcycles, trucks) by specifying their type, requested components, and quantities.
+   - Users should be able to create new vehicles (cars, motorcycles, trucks)
-   - Imagine users assembling their dream vehicles piece by piece! 🚘🛵🚚
+   - Imagine users assembling their dream vehicles! 🚘🛵🚚

 2. **Process Vehicles**:
    - Once a vehicle is created, the system should calculate the manufacturing cost and generate an invoice.